 As Mark and I were planning our most recent visit to Iceland, we knew we wanted to venture beyond Reykjavik.
-We started pricing out day trips – the most popular being the Golden Circle.
+We started pricing out day trips – the most popular being the Golden Circle route.
 We were, frankly, shocked at just how expensive some of the day trips were.
 Some of the basic, 6-hour trips started at around $95 Canadian per person, and prices only went up from there.

 We also had tickets for the Blue Lagoon.
 Prices for a round trip bus ticket started at about $55 CDN.
 Factor in the airport shuttle bus from Keflavik airport to Reykjavik and back ($38 CDN one way)…well, it started to add up pretty fast.
 Once we priced out all of these transportation costs, then compared them to the price of just renting a car for the 5 days we were there (approx. $250 CDN) – the choice was obvious.
 We decided to rent a car.